and Poverty Reduction

 Contact us to learn more about partnering with CCMI for quality improvement and system redesign.

-Ontario’s Community Care Access Centres, operated by the Ministry of Health and Long-Term Care, are responsible for helping people to access home- and community-based care and social services.
+Ontario’s self-management programs, operated by the Ministry of Health and Long-Term Care, are responsible for helping people to access home- and community-based care and social services.
 The purpose of the self-management health care training project is to ensure that healthcare workers within the province have self-management support knowledge and skills in order to support their patients effectively during healthcare interactions.

 - CCMI provided train-the-trainer workshops and materials for health care providers to become trainers in their own organizations.